Shyam4801/Reinforcement_Learning_Specialization/README.md

     The Reinforcement Learning Specialization consists of 4 courses exploring the power of adaptive learning systems and artificial intelligence (AI).
 In this specialization, learners were taught to: Build a Reinforcement Learning system for sequential decision making; understand the space of Reinforcement Learning algorithms
 (Temporal- Difference learning, Monte Carlo, Sarsa, Q-learning, Policy Gradients, Dyna, and more); understand how to formalize a task as a Reinforcement Learning problem, and how to begin implementing a solution; understand how RL fits under the broader umbrella of machine learning.
-This learner is now prepared to take more advanced courses in AI or apply AI tools to real world problems.

 + **[Fundamentals of Reinforcement Learning](https://www.coursera.org/learn/fundamentals-of-reinforcement-learning)**
   + [Course Objectives](https://github.com/Shyam4801/Reinforcement_Learning_Specialization/blob/main/Fundamentals%20of%20Reinforcement%20Learning/Fundamentals%20of%20Reinforcement%20Learning_Learning%20Objectives.pdf)